ChairOfStructuralMechanicsTUM/Mechanics_Apps/DevelopmentGuideline.md

 * Develop app in directory format (see http://bokeh.pydata.org/en/latest/docs/user_guide/server.html#directory-format).
 * Use the **same** name for the directory and the title of the app.
 The title of the app shall explain the mechanical content - not the method of visualization. (e.g. use "conservation of momentum" instead of "boat with three swimmers").
 See also coding style above.
 * Lanuage: The Language of everything (titles, explanations, comments in code, etc.) within the whole project is **English**!
+* Avoid global variable!
+* For the description file, formulas can be added with the aid of MathJax http://docs.mathjax.org/en/latest/start.html
 * If your app is completed ask your supervisor whether there are any additional improvements to be done or if the app is ready for publication.
 * Write a mail to Francesca that your app is ready for publication.